-Absence and First Day Call: If your child is unable to attend school you should inform us on the first day of absence before 8am by telephone (01274 492341).
+When their child is unable to attend school for whatever reason, parents should inform us at the earliest opportunity, and certainly by 8am, by telephone (01274 492341).
 You will need to state:

-- the pupil's name
+- The pupils' name

-- your relationship to the pupil i.e. parent/carer etc.
+- Your relationship to the pupil i.e. parent/carer etc

-- the reason for absence.
+- The reason for the absence

 Parents/carers are required to call each day a student is absent.
-A member of staff will call you back to discuss the absence every day and ascertain when your child is likely to return to school.
-If you a not contactable by phone, a home visit will be made.
+A member of staff will call you back to discuss the absence everyday and ascertain when your child is likely to return to school.
+If you are not contactable by phone, a home visit will be made.

 It is important that parents are specific in the reasons that their child is absent from school (e.g. 'vomiting' or 'fever' rather than 'unwell' or 'a bit under the weather') as this enables us to track patterns of absence more effectively with individuals and particular groups of pupils, therefore enabling more effective support (see section on Tracking and Monitoring of Attendance Data).
-This information will be processed by the admin team so that registers are accurately recorded for the day for any child who is absent from school (see section on Attendance Register Codes for more details).